Search

-How to Remember What You Read: The Surprising Solution
+How to Remember What You Read: 11 Proven Steps

-how to remember what you read feature imageDo you feel jealous of others who seem to remember everything they read?
+how to remember what you read feature imageWant to know a secret about people who seem to remember everything they read?

 No one remembers “everything.”

-In fact, brilliant readers know how to isolate the most important parts of books.
-That way, they can spend their time remembering the ideas, facts and other details that matter.
+Instead, effective readers who remember a ton have learned how to isolate the most important parts of books.
+This simple practice is in fact what enables them to spend their time remembering the ideas, facts and other details that matter.

-Once they’ve identified only the most important information, they use the best memory science to effortlessly usher it into long term memory.
+Once they’ve identified only the most important information, they use the best memory science to effortlessly usher the key details into long term memory.

 The best part?

-The brain will automatically remember more of the incidental information you don’t memorize when you read this way.
+Your brain will automatically remember more of the incidental information you don’t memorize when you read based on the key ways I’m about to share with you.

-Anyone can do it, and in this post, I’ll show you how.
+Anyone remember more of what they read, and in this post, I’ll show you how.

 Ready?